-- There are dangers in abuse—parachuting in on only certain segments of the whole counsel of God; therefore, there must be a balance between the whole of Scripture and isolated application.
+2. There are dangers in abuse—parachuting in on only certain segments of the whole counsel of God; therefore, there must be a balance between the whole of Scripture and isolated application.
 Abuses include allegorizing, excessive typology,6 and neglect of prior doctrinal bases.
 In simplicity, one can isolate a passage in disregard for context, thereby misinterpreting the authorial meaning.

-Also stemming from this minimalistic approach to understanding God’s Word, the door is often flung wide open to eisogetical and typological forms of interpretation.
-In contrast, the Apostle Paul said in Acts 20:27: “I did not shrink from declaring to you the whole purpose of God.”
+Also stemming from this minimalistic approach to understanding God’s Word, the door is often flung wide open to eisegetical and typological forms of interpretation.
+In contrast, the apostle Paul said in Acts 20:27: “I did not shrink from declaring to you the whole purpose of God.”
 Paul endeavored to get the big picture; so should we.

 VI.
 THE GRAMMATICAL, HISTORICAL, NORMATIVE SCHOOL

 It is important to note what this school is not.
-It is not characterized by Letterism, or a wooden literalism.7 Rather, it allows for the author to utilize figures of speech, such as parables, metaphors, hyperbole, irony, euphemisms, paronomasia, proverbs, personification, oxymorons, etc. In Latin this is referred to as usus loquendi, i.e. the semantics within a speech culture.
-Ramm in his classic textbook on Hermeneutics, Protestant Biblical Interpretation: A Textbook of Hermeneutics, Bernard Ramm calls this “the literal stratum of language.”
-The GHN school of hermeneutics recognizes, has in its mind, the existence of the literal stratum and use of language and attempts to deduce authorial meaning with the author’s possible usage of such.
+It is not characterized by Letterism, or a wooden literalism.7 Rather, it allows for the author to utilize figures of speech, such as parables, metaphors, hyperbole, irony, euphemisms, paronomasia, proverbs, personification, oxymorons, etc. In Latin this is referred to as usus loquendi, i.e., the semantics within a speech culture.
+In his classic textbook on Hermeneutics, Protestant Biblical Interpretation: A Textbook of Hermeneutics, Bernard Ramm calls this “the literal stratum of language.”
+The GHN school of hermeneutics recognizes, and has in its mind, the existence of the literal stratum and use of language and attempts to deduce authorial meaning by the author’s use of figures of speech, parables, metaphors, etc.

-Ezra, the Jews of Palestine and Christ all incorporate this discipline as evidenced from and within Scripture itself.
-Chrysostom, Luther and Calvin ascribed to the GHN hermeneutic.
+Ezra, the Jews of Palestine and Christ, all incorporate this discipline as evidenced from and within Scripture itself.
+John Chrysostom, Martin Luther, and John Calvin ascribed to the GHN hermeneutic.
 Ezra in particular is the first OT example of such.
 The Jews had been exiled long enough in Babylonia to have lost their native tongue; they were now speaking Aramaic.
 Ezra therefore assembled the Hebrew people and explained the real intended meaning of the OT text to them.
-Later, and in Church history it was the exegetical (lit. “to exit from”) approach to interpretation that set the stage for the Reformation, as Calvin and Luther explicated what was actually in the Greek New Testament (which had recently become available to the common man via the invention of the printing press).
+Later, and in church history it was the exegetical (lit. “to exit from”) approach to interpretation that set the stage for the Reformation, as Calvin and Luther explicated what was actually in the Greek New Testament (which had recently become available to the common man via the invention of the printing press).

-- This is the usual secular practice of interpretation of literature.
-(A Supreme Court Justice who applies this approach to constitutional interpretation is known as an “Originalist.”
-To the opposite a judge who reads his or her views into the document is deemed an “Activist”.)
+1. This is the usual practice of interpretation of literature.
+Again, a Supreme Court Justice who applies this approach to constitutional interpretation is known as an “originalist/textualist.”
+To the opposite, a judge who reads his or her views into the document is deemed an “activist.”

 The Grammatical, Historical, Normative school of hermeneutics need be the thinking person’s choice.
-It allows the Bible to be innocent until proven guilty and objective versus subjective.
+It allows the Bible to be innocent until proven guilty and to be objective versus subjective.
 This is the usual practice of interpreting secular (both present and past) literature.
 It is the only school with a controlling force over eisegesis—man’s imagination foisted onto the Bible.

-When a friend/fellow Public Servant quips, “that is a matter of your own interpretation” ask what hermeneutical school he subscribes to—and be prepared to debate the merits, or lack thereof.
+When a friend or fellow public servant quips, “That is a matter of your own interpretation,” ask what hermeneutical school he subscribes to—and be prepared to debate the merits or lack thereof.

-5 Eisegesis: the interpretation of a text (as of the Bible) by reading into it one’s own (M &W)
+5. Eisegesis: the interpretation of a text (as of the Bible) by reading into it one’s own (Merriam–Webster).